austin-weeks/Hyrule-Compendium/README.md

 ## Areas for Improvement
 The CSS needs to be tweaked slightly to ensure proper layouts on mobile.
 This should be a relatively simple task due to the way the app is structured, but I choose not to tackle this for the sake of time.

+I'd also like to add a dark mode toggle.
+This also would be a very simple addition but would require a decent chunk of time.

 I'm not satisfied with the use of pagination for the category entries displays.
 If I were to work on the app further, I would probably implement a continuous scroll feature instead.

+Lastly, I'd like to add a search feature so users can quickly pull up a particular compendium entry.

 ## Running Locally
 <span>1.</span> Clone the repository